baieric/chatstats/README.md

 There are some advanced options available in the file `config.py`.

+## Something Not Working?

+Facebook's Download Your Information tool sometimes updates the format of your data, which can break this tool.
+If you notice something, please file an issue or make a pull request!

 ## Contribute

 Feel free to [request a feature](https://github.com/baieric/chatstats/issues/new) or make a pull request.
 There are ideas for bug fixes, improvements, and new graphs in [the project roadmap](https://github.com/baieric/chatstats/blob/master/ROADMAP.md).